5rahim/seanime/seanime-web/README.md

   - `hooks`: Data-fetching hooks.

+- `app`
-- `app/_atoms`: Global Jotai atoms
+  - `_atoms`: Global Jotai atoms
 		- Related groups of components should be placed in the same folder and standalone components should be placed in the root.
-- `app/_hooks`: Top-level queries (loaders) and global state hooks.
+  - `_hooks`: Top-level queries (loaders) and global state hooks.
-- `app/_features`: Specialized components that are used across multiple pages.
+  - `_features`: Specialized components that are used across multiple pages.
-- `app/_listeners`: Websocket listeners.
+  - `_listeners`: Websocket listeners.
+  - `{route}`: Route directory.

-- `app/{route}/_components`: Route-specific components that only depend on props.
+    - `_components`: Route-specific components that only depend on props.
-- `app/{route}/_containers`: Route-specific components that interact with global state and API.
+    - `_containers`: Route-specific components that interact with global state and API.
-- `app/{route}/_lib`: Route-specific utility functions, hooks, constants, and data-related functions.
+    - `_lib`: Route-specific utility functions, hooks, constants, and data-related functions.

 - `components`: Primitive components, not tied to any feature or route.